The Duke of Edinburgh's Award: South Africa

-In South Africa, the Award is referred to as the President's Award for Youth Empowerment.
-The Award was first established in 1983 under the name The Gold Shield Award, but in 1992, in anticipation of Nelson Mandela becoming the first president of a democratic South Africa, the name was changed to The President's Award for Youth Empowerment.

-In its 33-year history of youth engagement in South Africa, the Award Programme has reached over 150,000 young people in the country.
-The President's Award has a full licence to operate the Award in South Africa, from the Duke of Edinburgh's International Award Foundation, which oversees Award Programmes in over 140 countries globally, with 25 of these being in Africa.

-There are over 14,300 active participants in South Africa (2014) and the Award Programme is currently being used by over 250 Award Units nationally (community youth groups, residential youth facilities, schools and correctional centres) as a workable framework for youth empowerment.
-It is being increasingly sought to provide a framework for youth-at-risk, providing them with a positive, affirming alternative to the social challenges which they face within their communities.
-The Award Programme is not a once off intervention but is a longer-term process, taking between three and five years to complete all three levels of Bronze, Silver, and Gold.
+In South Africa, the Award is referred to as the "President's Award for Youth Empowerment".
+The Award was first established in 1983 under the name "Gold Shield Award", but in 1992, in anticipation of Nelson Mandela becoming the first president of a democratic South Africa, the name was changed to "President's Award for Youth Empowerment".
+The President's Award has a full licence to operate the Award in South Africa, from the Duke of Edinburgh's International Award Foundation.
+It provides a framework for youth-at-risk, providing them with a positive, affirming alternative to the social challenges which they face within their communities.
+The Award Programme is a long-term process, taking between three and five years to complete all three levels of Bronze, Silver, and Gold.

 United States

-In the U.S., the award is offered through "The Duke of Edinburgh’s International Award USA" organization, based in Chicago.
+In the United States, the award is offered through "The Duke of Edinburgh's International Award USA" organization, based in Chicago.
 Various schools and some Scout councils participate.

 Zambia

 "The Duke of Edinburgh International Award", "The International Youth Award", or simply "The International Award" was founded in Zambia in 1989.
-Although the concept of the Duke of Edinburgh's Award was introduced to Zambia in September 1981, it was only in 1989 when the Zambian government decided to integrate it into the President's Youth Award of Zambia in existence at the time.
+Although the concept was introduced in September 1981, it was only in 1989 when the Zambian government decided to integrate it into the President's Youth Award of Zambia.
 In 1990, a National Youth Award Committee was elected and operated under the National Youth Development Council (NYDC).
 In May 1991, a pilot project started with 50 young individuals and by December the same year 30 had qualified for the Bronze Award level.
-At the 4th forum, held in November 1991 in Hong Kong, Zambia was given a provisional membership of the International Award Association.

-In 1992, the National Youth Award Committee decided to change the name of the programme in Zambia from President's Youth Award to National Youth Award Association to avoid possible political misunderstanding.
 In the mid-1990s, the Award got a new lease of life when private schools began to adopt the Award, reporting directly to the International Secretariat in London in the absence of a National Award Authority.
 At this point, slight name variations arose in different private schools depending on organisers; however, the integrity of the award is still maintained.